4th Infantry Division (India): Post war

-The Division, known as Red Eagle due to its badge of a red eagle on a black background, is now a part of the Indian Army.
+The division, known as Red Eagle due to its badge of a red eagle on a black background, is now a part of the Indian Army.
 Immediately after the war ended, it was in Greece, but returned to India later in 1945.

 In 1947 the division became the nucleus of the Punjab Boundary Force under Major-General T.W.
 Rees.
 The Boundary Force was established on 17 July 1947, with its headquarters at Lahore.
 It became operational 1 August 1947, but was disbanded on 1 September because of its ineffectiveness in controlling the riots breaking out as a consequence of Partition.
 It had approximately 15 Indian and 10 Pakistani battalions, and comprised 5th Indian Infantry Brigade, 11th Indian Infantry Brigade, 14 Parachute Brigade, which became part of the Pakistan Army, 43 Lorry Brigade (ex 1 Armoured Division) and 114th Indian Infantry Brigade.
 Also attached were 50th Parachute Brigade and 77th Parachute Brigade (both formerly with 2nd Airborne Division), and 123rd Indian Infantry Brigade.
 After Rees handed over, Major-General K. S. Thimayya reportedly took over command of the Boundary Force.
-The Division moved to Jullunder after the Boundary Force was disbanded.
+The division moved to Jullunder after the Boundary Force was disbanded.

 Sino-Indian War of 1962

 Headquarters 4 Infantry Division, which was located in Ambala prior to the worsening Sino-Indian relations, was moved to the North East in 1959 and was located initially at Tezpur.
-During the war, it had its tactical headquarters at Zemithang and at Dirang Dzong in Kameng Frontier Division of North East Frontier Agency (NEFA).
+During the war, its tactical headquarters was based at Zemithang and at Dirang Dzong in Kameng Frontier Division of North East Frontier Agency (NEFA).
 It was commanded by Major General Niranjan Prasad.
 Following the defeat at Namka Chu, he was replaced by Major General Anant Singh Pathania.

 The constituent brigades of the division before the war were 5, 7, and 11 Infantry Brigades.
 11 Brigade was detached for counter-insurgency operations in Nagaland.